Stoke City Football Club ("the Club") aims to provide the best standards of service to supporters in relation to all of

 This policy has been introduced to safeguard our younger fans in the event of an emergency on a match day.

 If children have entered the Britannia Stadium unaccompanied, the Club reserves the right to treat them in the same manner as older supporters, including ejecting them from the Britannia Stadium if they are in breach of any applicable terms and conditions or policies including, without limitation, the Ground Regulations.

 The Club provides a wide access to matches by offering a broad range of ticket prices to reflect demand in different areas of the Britannia Stadium, recognising the local economic needs.

-The Club operates a scheme to enable supporters to pay for Season Tickets by installment at a reasonable rate of interest.
+The Club operates a scheme to enable supporters to pay for early bird Season Tickets by instalment at a reasonable rate of interest.

 At least five per cent of tickets to each match are made available to non-Season Ticket holders.

 Concessionary prices are available to junior supporters and senior citizens.
 Concessions for senior citizens are available to both men and women over the age of 65.

 The Club provides an area of the ground designated for the use of family groups and junior supporters.

 Supporters will be allocated tickets for away league matches, subject to availability, in the following priority order: